Updated on March 4th, 2025

 As mentioned above, state scholarships are offered by state government agencies or local organizations that support residents.
 Generally, residency is a requirement for these awards.

 Institutional scholarships are provided by specific colleges and universities.
 The main requirement to receive the award is enrollment at the school, not residency.
 As a result, these scholarships are often open to in-state and out-of-state students instead of just residents.
+Local scholarships typically receive fewer applications than national opportunities, making them a valuable option for students seeking financial aid.

 Colleges and Scholarships by State